 An LCD backlit is older technology and thus cheaper to produce, and that is the primary benefit.
-LED backlighting is newer technology which allows you to achieve better black levels and contrasts than LCD as well as slightly better color accuracy.
+LED backlighting is newer technology which allows you to achieve better black levels and contrast ratios than LCD as well as slightly better color accuracy.

 Energy efficiency is better on LED because it uses less power to operate the backlight.
 When you take into consideration the image quality and efficiency benefits, you'll want to try to choose an LED monitor for gaming if possible as it offers better value on the dollar.

-Within the models listed in this guide at a sub-$150 price, all have an LED backlight besides the Acer KG241Q.
+Within the models listed in this guide at a sub-$150 price, all of the backlight types are an LED monitor besides the Acer KG241Q.